 To be honest, the Word Beta app for Windows 10 Technical Preview is better than Word for Office 2013.
 At least, it's more visually appealing and easier to use.
 Under the Home tab, users have a single row that provides text formatting such as italics, font color and so on.
 Want to change the text alignment in a paragraph?
 Just hit the drop-down menu.
 There's no clutter in the "Home" menu like there is in Word for Office 2013.

 One feature users will notice under File is the Upgrade button, which takes users to the Office 365 website.
 Office 365 Home costs $9.99 per month and covers five PCs or Macs, five tablets and five phones.
 Office 365 Personal is only $6.99 per month, and it covers one PC or Mac, one tablet, and one phone.
 Both plans come with 60 minutes of Skype calling per month.

 As for Excel, White said that the touch-based controls "shine" in the new app and that users won't even miss their keyboard and mouse.
 For PowerPoint, White's blog focused on the Ink Tool, which allows the user to make notes on slides in real time.
 The OneNote app for Windows 10, which currently isn't available on the Windows Store Beta, has a "consistent Office ribbon experience."

-As previously stated, Insiders taking Windows 10 Technical Preview for a spin can find three touch-focused Office apps in the new Windows Store Beta: Word (opens in new tab), Excel (opens in new tab) and PowerPoint (opens in new tab).
+As previously stated, Insiders taking Windows 10 Technical Preview for a spin can find three touch-focused Office apps in the new Windows Store Beta: Word, Excel and PowerPoint.
 Don't have Windows 10 Technical Preview?
 Head here to sign up and download.